Myopia control: Is there a cure for short-sightedness?

 Although this study did not include a control group that received no treatment to control myopia, the study authors mentioned that in similar studies the progression of short-sightedness among children wearing ortho-k lenses for myopia control was roughly half that of those who received no myopia control treatment over a two-year period.

 Multifocal contacts are special lenses that have different powers in different zones of the lens to correct presbyopia as well as short-sightedness or long-sightedness (with or without astigmatism).

-But researchers and eye doctors are finding that conventional or modified multifocal soft contact lenses are also effective tools for myopia control.
+But researchers and opticians are finding that conventional or modified multifocal soft contact lenses are also effective tools for myopia control.

 In 2010, researchers from Australia, China and the United States presented data from a study of experimental myopia control contact lenses worn by Chinese schoolchildren for six months.
 The contacts had a special dual-focus multifocal design with full corrective power in the centre of the lens and less power in the periphery.

 Participants were between the ages of 7 and 14 at the onset and had -0.75 to -3.50 diopters (D) of myopia, with no more than 0.50 D of astigmatism.
 A total of 65 children wore the experimental multifocal contacts, and 50 children wore glasses.
 After six months, the children wearing the multifocal contact lenses had 54 percent less progression of their myopia than the children wearing glasses.